unisa-hpc/SYgraph/README.md

 ## Introduction

 SYgraph is intended for researchers and developers focused on high-performance computing (HPC) and graph analytics, providing specialized data structures and mechanisms tailored to GPU execution.
-This project is especially valuable for applications requiring highly optimized graph traversal and manipulation, making it suitable for large-scale data analysis and machine learning workflows.
+This project is especially valuable for applications requiring highly optimized graph traversal and manipulation, making it suitable for large-scale data analysis and machine-learning workflows.

 ## Features